Jerry St. Juste: Sporting CP

+Return to Feyenoord

+On 22 January 2026, St. Juste left Sporting CP and returned to Feyenoord on a free transfer, signing a contract until June 2027, with an option for a further year.

 International career

 St. Juste was called up for the Netherlands U21 national team for qualifiers for the 2017 UEFA European Under-21 Championship in Poland.
 He is also eligible to play for the Saint Kitts and Nevis national team at senior level.

 St. Juste was called up to the senior Netherlands squad in March 2021.